 France » Lyon » Academic Programs

-The Lyon program is ideal for students in a variety of majors who have a solid base in French language and are hoping to experience cultural immersion in the French context, and for business students with limited background in French to pursue study of international business and French language in a major European business center.
+The Lyon program is ideal for students in a variety of majors who have a solid base in French language and are hoping to experience cultural immersion in the French context, and for business and political sciences students with limited background in French to pursue study of international business or politics and French language in a major European business center.

 The year-long Lyon exchange program is a unique opportunity for students to improve their French proficiency and expand their academic training in general-education, major and minor courses within a French university.
-The language of instruction is French, with only rare exceptions.
+Generally, the language of instruction is French.

 There are several ways to organize your studies in Lyon.